iSmart Shankar Box Office Collections (Day 3): A Terrific Day For The Ram Pothineni Starrer!

 Day 3 At AP/TS Regions

 If reports are to be believed, the film enjoyed a terrific Saturday at the AP/TS regions, especially with the evening shows fetching huge collections.
-Going by the reports, the film is expected to have minted a share of above Rs 4 crore on its third day at the AP/TS box office.
+Going by the reports, the film is expected to have minted a share of around Rs 3.87 crore share from the AP/TS regions on third day.

 US Box Office